ECCC-CCCS/CCCS-data-standards/CCCS-data-standards.md

 ### Data Coverage and Resolution
 The data must:
 1. Cover the entire Canadian landmass or significant regions thereof, and/or coastal and offshore regions if required for maritime-specific user needs;
-1. Represent information at a spatial resolution that is directly applicable to identified user needs and ideally be of the same resolution as existing climatedata.ca products;
+1. For gridded information: be at a spatial resolution that is directly applicable to identified user needs and, if feasible, be at the same resolution as existing climatedata.ca products;
 1. Cover at a minimum:
    1. For climate models: the years 1950-2100 at a minimum;
    1. For observationally-sourced data: should cover at least 30 years and cover a period that is applicable to identified user needs;